JOINT NOTICE OF PRIVACY PRACTICES

 Request confidential communications: You have the right to receive confidential communication in other ways or at other locations.
 This includes a different mailing address or an email address.

 Inspect and copy: In most cases, you have the right to look at health information about you or request a paper or electronic copy of it.
-You also may ask us to send an electronic copy of information about you to another person (as long as your request is in writing, signed by you, and clearly says who the person is where to send the health information).
+You also may ask us to send an electronic copy of your health information to another person if your request is in writing, signed by you, and clearly says who the person is where to send the health information.
+We usually respond within 30 days of your request.
+We may charge a reasonable, cost-based fee.

 Request changes: You have the right to request that we correct information in the record that is incorrect or that we add information that you believe is missing.
 We will consider your request, but we may deny your request in certain situations.